This newsletter is kindly supported by Vornex

 - Have You Contributed to the Community?

-💬 Keep the conversation going on The Club (our forum) and the MoT Slack (our chat client).
+💬 Chat and take action via The Club (our forum) and the MoT Slack (our chat client).
 And stay up-to-date via the Ministry of Testing Community Timeline.
 Know someone who might enjoy this newsletter?
 Share this link to the Ministry of Testing newsletter sign-up page. 🗞

 Simon is a CommunityBoss at Ministry of Testing and his pronouns are he/him.
 Currently learning to be a better community enabler, he has a passion for all things testing with a career in various testing roles since 2003.
 He particularly enjoys promoting and sharing the value of exploratory testing.